Trick or Treat Scooby-Doo!: Premise

 Mystery Incorporated are summoned to a Nepal ski resort under siege by a cat monster.
 After the gang captures it by triggering an avalanche, it's revealed to be one of the owners of the resort, trying to keep her step-mother out of the business.
 Mystery Inc. takes and analyzes a whisker from the cat costume, learning that it is made with the same materials as costumes used by villains in their previous mysteries.
 They determine that the costumes were made by the same person, Coco Diablo, a high-end Halloween costume designer.
-Scooby Doo and Shaggy disguise themselves as potential buyers and after Coco offers to give them a costume if they kill the mystery gang, she is caught and sent to prison.
+Scooby Doo and Shaggy disguise themselves as potential buyers of the recycled 10,000 Volt Ghost costume and after Coco offers to give them the 10,000 Volt Ghost costume if they kill Mystery Inc., she is caught and sent to prison.

 A year passes with Fred, Daphne and Velma growing more depressed by the lack of truly difficult mysteries, while Shaggy and Scooby are having a much better time as they were able to relax due to the lack of danger.
-After solving a tax scheme, only for the perpetrator to get away with it, Fred makes a wish in a wishing well for more mysteries.
+After solving a tax scheme only for the perpetrator to get away with it, Fred makes a wish in a wishing well for more mysteries.

 The gang attends a local carnival and are attacked by a ghost that resembles Fred and blows up the Mystery Machine.
 They go to Coolsville Penitentiary to interview Coco and meet the warden, who allows Coco to leave with them.

 After finding a clue at the carnival in the remains of their booth, they do research at the local library.
-At the library, they are attacked by ghosts but escape and confront Trevor at his new shop when Coco determines that the costumes matched his style of design.
+At the library, they are attacked by ghosts, but escape and confront Trevor at his new shop when Coco determines that the costumes matched his style of design.

-Trevor reveals that he sent four costumes of Victorian-era style to Coolsville Penitentiary, and the gang discovers that Coco broke her heart monitor and escaped.
+Trevor reveals that he sent four costumes of Victorian-era style to Coolsville Penitentiary and the gang discovers that Coco broke her heart monitor and escaped.
 They follow her to her factory and trap the ghosts with the alligator pit, revealing that the ghosts are robots in costumes.

 Coco offers a false confession, but the gang sees through it and determines that the warden is holding Esteban hostage and is behind the whole thing.
-He confesses and is arrested, but when trying to assure Mystery Inc. that they were never in any real danger, he accidentally releases all the inmates at the penitentiary.
-They escape, and to round them up, the gang dresses up in costumes of criminals from their past cases.
+He confesses and is arrested, but when trying to assure Mystery Inc. that they were never in any real danger, he accidentally releases all the inmates previously apprehended by Mystery Inc. at the penitentiary where they escape.
+To round them up, the gang dresses up in costumes of criminals from their past cases.
 After re-capturing the inmates, Shaggy and Scooby reluctantly return the candy the inmates stole to the trick-or-treaters and Trevor gives them a large bag of candy while reveals himself to be a surfer using a disguise while Coco willingly returns to prison.